-Ammonia is harmful for health, so wearing gloves and safety glasses is a must before touching it.
+Ammonia is harmful to health, so wearing gloves and safety glasses is a must before touching it.
 Mix ammonia and water, apply, scrub with a brush, rinse, and dry with a towel.

 Using dishwashing liquid is the easiest way to clean a shower floor.

-I hope this write-up clears your confusion on why do your feet stick to the shower floor.
+I hope this write-up clears up your confusion about why your feet stick to the shower floor.

-Sticking foot to the floor can cause severe accidents if you hurry to move forward.
+Sticking your foot to the floor can cause severe accidents if you hurry to move forward.
 To stop this from happening, be patient and try to elevate your feet slowly one by one.
-And move by doing your best, not to let your feet stick again.
+And move by doing your best not to let your feet stick again.

 Additionally, clear your shower chamber regularly and treat your feet with medicine when necessary.